 HUM 5500 Human Services Administration

 This course draws from the concepts of organizational behavior and leadership theory and human services policy to present the students a conceptual framework for leading a human services organization.
-Leadership issues unique to human services settings will be discussed, with the focus on developing effective leadership styles for deployment in human services agencies.
+Leadership issues unique to human services settings will be discussed, with the focus on developing effective leadership styles, promoting self-care practices, and using mindfulness-based strategies to enhance self-awareness and improve organizational effectiveness in human services agencies.

 ORG 5650 Contemporary Issues in Mental Health Care Compliance